jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/twitter/README.md

 # Quick Start
 - how to package your app using mvn?
-  -- mvn package
+  -- mvn clean package
 - how to run your app with docker?
-  -- created dockerfile
+  - created dockerfile, build image from docker file and finally run the app on docker: docker run --rm \
+ ${docker_user}/twitter "post" "we have a new twitter CEO" "1:-1"

 # Design
 ## UML diagram